A Link with the Past: Ah! Mon beau laurier!

 At this they get up again and continue dancing.
 They then sing:

-Prenez cil qui vous ressemble [Choose the one like you],3 Ah!
+Prenez cil qui vous ressemble [Choose the one that suits you], Ah!
 Mon beau laurier (bis)

 The maiden now chooses a partner among the men and both join hands in the middle of the circle, while the following words are sung to a different tune and measure: